SilverOwl1112/Steganography-Project-AICTE---Edunet-Foundation---IBM-Skillsbuild-Cybersecurity-Internship-2025/README.md

    ```bash
    python encrypt.py
    ```
-2. Enter the full path of the PNG image.
+2. Enter the full path of the image.
 3. Enter the secret message you want to hide.
 4. Enter a passcode for decryption.
 5. The encrypted image (`encryptedImage.png`) will be saved in the same directory.